 The Historic Droughts project seeks to identify the complex relationships between natural drivers and the social and economic dimensions of drought and water scarcity through the analysis of a range of historical drought episodes.
-The project will address a set of linked high-level objectives (each of which link to a project task - find out more about each task here) and research questions, as follows:
+The project will address a set of linked high-level objectives (each of which links to a project task - find out more about each task here) and research questions, as follows:

 Develop a conceptual framework that enables rigorous interdisciplinary analysis of episodes of drought.